Semiparametric Bernstein-von Mises theorems for reversible diffusions: Main results

 Let $\Psi:\dot{C}^2(\T^d) \to \R$ be a functional satisfying the expansion \eqref{Eq:psi_exp} with representor $\psi \in \dot{H}^t(\T^d)$ for some $t>(d/2-1)_+$ and remainder satisfying \eqref{Eq:remainder_text}, and assume there exists a sequence $\gamma_T\in \H_W$ such that

 as well as

 Then the semiparametric Bernstein--von Mises holds for $\Psi$. \end{theorem}

 Theorem \ref{Theo:GaussBvM} shows that suitably rescaled Gaussian priors satisfy a semiparametric BvM under the mild regularity Condition \ref{Condition:BaseGP}.
-The requirements on the ground truth $B_0$ are (essentially) the same as those in Theorem 2.1 in \cite{giordano2022nonparametric}, which establishes posterior contraction rates that are used in the proof of Theorem \ref{Theo:GaussBvM} to construct the localising sets $\Dcal_T$ from \eqref{Eq:D_T_conditions}.
+The requirements on the ground truth $B_0$ parallel those in Theorem 2.1 in \cite{giordano2022nonparametric}, which establishes posterior contraction rates that are used in the proof of Theorem \ref{Theo:GaussBvM} to construct the localising sets $\Dcal_T$ from \eqref{Eq:D_T_conditions}.
 These conditions entail that $B_0$ be (at least) $(s+1)$-Sobolev-regular, and that it be well-approximated by elements of the RKHS $\H_W$.
 For Gaussian priors modelling Sobolev smooth functions, the approximating sequence $B_{0,T}$ can be readily constructed; cf.~Examples \ref{Ex:Matern} and \ref{Ex:WavSeries} below.
+The smoothness condition $s>d$, similar to the one imposed in the contraction rate analysis of \cite{giordano2022nonparametric}, is slightly stronger than the typical assumptions for BvM results in simpler nonparametric statistical models; it is possibly an artefact of the proof arising from the need to control the underlying nonlinearity.

 In Theorem \ref{Theo:GaussBvM}, we restrict to functionals $\Psi$ with remainders satisfying \eqref{Eq:remainder_text} for concreteness, since the remainder condition can then be more easily verified via Remark \ref{Rem:remainder}.
 As shown by Examples \ref{Ex:linear_B} - \ref{Ex:power_mu}, this already allows to cover several interesting nonlinear instances.
 The additional norm bounds in \eqref{Eq:GammaTNorms} for the approximate LAN representors $\gamma_T$ compared to \eqref{Eq:gamma_T_conditions} are used in the verification of the asymptotic invariance property \eqref{Eq:change_of_measure} for Gaussian priors.
 For priors modelling Sobolev regular functions, conditions \eqref{Eq:GammaTNorms} and \eqref{Eq:GammaTApprox} can typically be verified via standard elliptic regularity estimates and approximation theory for any $\psi\in \dot{H}^t(\T^d)$, $t>(d/2-1)_+$, and thus impose no additional restrictions.